mikelui/mikelui.github.io/_guides/VHDL-basics.md

 ENTITY a_thing IS
     PORT ( a : IN BIT;
            b : IN BIT;
-           c : OUT BIT
+           c : OUT BIT;
+           d : OUT BIT;
          );
 END a_thing;

 -- The inside guts of a thing!
 ARCHITECTURE behav OF a_thing IS
+    signal s1, s2 : bit;
 BEGIN
-    c <= a AND b; -- Assign C to the result of the built-in 'AND' END behav;
+    s1 <= a AND b; -- Assign/Map c to the result of
+                   -- the built-in 'AND' operation

+    s2 <= a XOR b; -- Assign/Map d to the result of
+                   -- the built-in 'XOR' operation

+    c <= s1; -- Assign/Map output c to s1
+    d <= s2; -- Assign/Map output d to s2
+END behav;
 {% endhighlight %}